tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 mapped to a Slice-Flow Aggregate.
 However, it requires data plane network resources to be able to perform the additional checks in hardware.

+## Network Slice-Flow Aggregate Relationships

+The following describes the generalization relationships between the IETF network slice and different parts of the solution as described in {{ns-workflow}}.

+o A customer may request one or more IETF Network Slices.

+o Any given Attachment Circuit (AC) may support the traffic for one or more IETF Network Slices.
+If there is more than one IETF Network Slice using a single AC, the IETF Network Slice Service request must include enough information to allow the edge nodes to demultiplex the traffic for the different IETF Network Slices.

+o By definition, multiple IETF Network Slices may be mapped to a single Slice-Flow Aggregate.
+However, it is possible for an Slice-Flow Aggregate to contain just a single IETF Network Slice.

+o The physical network may be filtered to multiple Policy Filter Topologies.
+Each such Policy Filter Topology facilitates planning the placement of paths for the Slice-Flow Aggregate by presenting only the subset of links and nodes that meet specific criteria.
+Note, however, in absence of any Policy Filter Topology, Slice-Flow Aggregate are free to operate over the full physical network.

+o It is anticipated that there may be very many IETF Network Slices supported by a network operator over a single physical network.
+A network may support a limited number of Slice-Flow Aggregates, with each of the Slice-Flow Aggregates grouping any number of the IETF Network Slices streams.

 # Path Selection and Instantiation

 ## Applicability of Path Selection to Slice-Flow Aggregates